cloudmesh/cloudmesh-cloud/documentation/source/vm.md

 ## Uniform Parameter Management

 The parameters across thes commands are uniformly managed.
 Most of the plural form allow a parameterized specification such as `a[00-03],a8` which would result in an array `["a0", "a1", "a2", "a3", "a8"]`.
-THis especially applies to clouds as well as virtual machine names.
+This especially applies to clouds as well as virtual machine names.

 We destinguish the following parameterized options